drmouhcinemohammed-commits/PDE6D-PU-Learning/README.md

-# PDE6D PU-Learning Predictor
+# PDE6D PU-Learning Predictors

-Command-line tool to predict the probability that a molecule is active against **PDE6D**, using the trained PU-Learning MLP model (`PU_model.keras`).
+Command-line tools to predict the probability that a molecule is active against **PDE6D**, using the two models trained under the PU-Learning
+framework:

+- `predict_pu.py` — MLP model (`PU_model.keras`)
+- `predict_rf.py` — Random Forest model (`RandomForest_PDE6D.pkl`)

-The molecule is described by a Morgan fingerprint (radius = 2, 2048 bits), computed with RDKit — identical to the featurization used to train the model.
+Both scripts share the same interface and the same featurization: a Morgan fingerprint (radius = 2, 2048 bits), computed with RDKit — identical to the one used to train the models — so outputs from the two scripts can be merged directly (e.g. to build a consensus score).

 ## Installation